ybriffa/cds-contrib/plugins/plugin-marathon/README.md

 Enable `waitForDeployment` option to ensure deployment is successfull.

+Enable `insecureSkipVerify` option if you want to use self-signed certificate.

 ## How to build

 Make sure go >=1.7 is installed and properly configured ($GOPATH must be set)